hswick/exw3/README.md

 # We can then uninstall the filter after we are done using it
 ExW3.uninstall_filter(filter_id)

 # ExW3 also provides a helper method to continuously listen for events.
-One use is to combine all of our filters and using pattern matching
+# One use is to combine all of our filters with pattern matching
 ExW3.EventListener.listen(fn result ->
   case result do
     {filter_id, data} -> IO.inspect data